All Episodes

 Great to have you here.

-Let's uh let's keep with the sound bites here just to get this out of the way.
+Let's keep up the sound bites here just to get this out of the way.

 And he says to Maxie Shields, Rush Limbaugh says that he's Karl Marx out to destroy free market capitalism.